-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - We have no calendar year deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - We have no calendar year deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also read Section 9, Coordinating benefits with Medicare and other coverage. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b).

-Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as \$350 per inpatient \$750 per inpatient Semiprivate room accommodations hospitalization per person hospitalization per person • Special care units such as intensive care or cardiac units General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: \$350 per inpatient \$750 per inpatient • Operating, recovery, maternity, and other treatment rooms hospitalization per person hospitalization per person Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood and blood derivatives • Dressing, splints, casts, and sterile tray services • Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items According to the benefit of the According to the benefit of the • Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home specific item you take home, i.e., hospital bed, pharmacy items, etc. specific item you take home, i.e., hospital bed, pharmacy items, etc. Not covered: All charges All charges • Custodial care, rest cures, domiciliary or convalescent care • Non-covered facilities, such as nursing home, schools
+Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as \$350 per inpatient \$750 per inpatient Semiprivate room accommodations hospitalization per person hospitalization per person Special care units such as intensive care or cardiac units General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood and blood derivatives • Dressing, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services Take-home items According to the benefit of the According to the benefit of the Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home specific item you take home, i.e., hospital bed, pharmacy items, etc. specific item you take home, i.e., hospital bed, pharmacy items, etc. Not covered: All charges All charges • Custodial care, rest cures, domiciliary or convalescent care Non-covered facilities, such as nursing home, schools

 Benefit Description You pay Inpatient hospital (cont.)
-High Option Standard Option • Personal comfort items, such as telephone, television, barber services, guest meals and beds All charges All charges • Private nursing care, except when medically necessary Outpatient hospital or ambulatory surgical center High Option Standard Option • Operating, recovery, and other treatment rooms \$75 per procedure or visit. \$150 per procedure or visit. • Prescribed drugs and medications administered at the facility Diagnostic laboratory tests, X-rays, and pathology services • Administration of blood, blood plasma, and other biologicals Blood and blood derivatives Pre-surgical testing • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: • We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+High Option Standard Option Personal comfort items, such as telephone, television, barber services, guest meals and beds All charges All charges Private nursing care, except when medically necessary Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms \$75 per procedure or visit. \$150 per procedure or visit.
+Prescribed drugs and medications administered at the facility Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood derivatives Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non- dental physical impairment.
 We do not cover the dental procedures. • See Section 5(a). for Telehealth services.
-Not covered: All Charges All Charges • Telehealth services when the originating site is not a rural health professional shortage area as defined by the Centers for Medicare and Medicaid Services • The site fee from the originating location Rehabilitative therapies High Option Standard Option Physical therapy, occupational therapy, speech therapy- 2 months per condition per calendar year for the services of each of the following in a certified rehabilitation facility: \$350 per inpatient hospitalization per person \$750 per inpatient hospitalization per person Qualified physical therapist • Qualified speech therapists; and Qualified occupational therapists Not covered: Long-term rehabilitative therapy All charges All charges
+Not covered: All Charges All Charges Telehealth services when the originating site is not a rural health professional shortage area as defined by the Centers for Medicare and Medicaid Services The site fee from the originating location Rehabilitative facility High Option Standard Option Up to 2 months of Physical therapy, occupational therapy, and speech therapy - per condition per calendar year \$350 per inpatient hospitalization per person \$750 per inpatient hospitalization per person Not covered: Long-term rehabilitative therapy All charges All charges